stanulilic/stanleyulili.com-old/_drafts/2019-02-23-callbacks.md

 ### Asyncronous
 JavaScript is **synchronous** and single threaded.
 Single threaded means it can only do one task at a time.
 Syncnrous means code is executed one ater the other in a sequence .
 If there is a piece of code that might take a long time to execute, everythign stops and the remaining code must wait for that piece of code to finish.

 We can  see  this synchronous behaviour with the example given below.
-I have modified the example from [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts),. you don't have to worry about what the function `first()` is doing, the main focus should be the executition.
+I have modified the example from [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts),. you don't have to worry about what the function `first()` is doing, It's just there to simulate a delay as the task of calculating is time consuming.. the main focus should be the executition.

 Open your browser console by pressing Control + Shift + I on chrome and Control + Shift + J on Firefox.